 When Jesus mentioned that those who come to him will never go hungry or thirsty (John 6:35), he is obviously not talking about physical hunger.
-Rather, he is talking about feeding their souls wisdom.
+Rather, he is talking about feeding their soul’s his wisdom.
 He is pulling a line out of the book of Sirach.
 Sirach indicates that God will feed you wisdom so your thirst and hunger for wisdom will constantly be quenched through God (see Sirach 24:20).
 In this sense, Jesus is using our material needs to point to the larger needs – feeding our soul.

 Throughout Jesus’ ministry, he both healed people to provide for their physical needs while simultaneously taught them the truth in order to feed their souls.
 Here are a few examples that show Jesus using the formula of helping provide healing to both the body and soul.